yogoloth/viptool/README.md

 will set ip addr as well
 ````
 # todo:
-now just fork from github.com/yogoloth/garp.

-latter will add a common interface to check maintained service like redis or mysql...
+add a common interface to check maintained service like redis or mysql...